• Skip to primary navigation

 Some research has even suggested that some of the virulence factors may in fact be protective of disease, either alone or in combination with other factors.
 More research is needed to clarify this point.

-What this means if you see positive virulence factors on a GI Map test is “we don’t know yet how this will influence your health”.
+What this means is if you see positive virulence factors on a GI Map test is “we don’t know yet how this will influence your health”.
 In other words, positive virulence factors on a GI Map test are not automatically a cause for concern as with a positive H. pylori result.

 What's next?